walksanatora/WIL/document.md

 - `8` var = var^a
 - `9` var = a^var

+`a` determines the output type so
+`MATH 0 100 STR "ohno"` would return the number 104 `MATH 0 STR "ohno" 100` would return "ohno100"

 # OP codes
 IF statments go through if the value is not `0`